philhawksworth/hawksworx.com/ask-me/_index.md

 ## How can I help?

-Got questions?
+You've got questions?
 I might have answers.
 You can but ask!

 You can always [ask me things on Twitter](https://www.twitter.com/philhawksworth) but if that's not your thing don't worry, you can ask me questions directly through this site.